 AKA Pyrus communis 'Concorde'

-*Indication of the un-pruned height of this variety of Pear tree on different rootstocks in 10 years.
-Variations will occur due planting position, pruning, geography etc.
+*Indication of the un-pruned height of this pear tree variety on different rootstocks.
+Variations will occur due to planting position, pruning, geography etc.

 Concorde is self-fertile and doesn’t require a pollination partner.
 If you do want to plant multiple pear trees, they should be spaced according to their rootstock, for example a Quince A (semi-vigorous) rootstock will require approx. 3 metres between trees, whereas a Quince C (dwarf) rootstock will require approx. 2 metres between trees.